User blocks guide¶

 When a new version of the block is ready to publish, a pSeven Enterprise

-deployment administrator can upgrade the block by copying the .p7protoblock
+deployment administrator can upgrade the block using the same methods as publishing:

-storage.
-The block prototype of the new version should be prepared and
+The block prototype of the new version should be prepared and packaged as follows:

 - Verify the